dtcenter/METplus/docs/Contributors_Guide/user_support.rst

   * If you can answer it yourself, do so.

+  * If the question is due to unclear or insufficient documentation, please fix the documentation and point the user to the updated version.

   * If you can answer it with help from someone, post to the User Support Slack channel of dtc-metplus.slack.com, asking for advice.